In memory of Dad. “Taters” was originally posted in February 2015

 Anyone who’s lived in the Midwest knows how brutal the winters can be.
 Dad’s doctor started recommending he spend the cold months in Tucson with my sister.
-This is the second winter he’s gone and the trip was hard on him.
+He went twice toward the end of his life, but there were other things to consider besides the cold weather.
+It was hard for him being away from all the things that kept him on his schedule–and believe me, my dad had a schedule.

-It’s good to have him back in his condo—just three blocks from my office and three miles from where my husband and I live.
-And it was special to be together again this past Sunday with Dad.
+And it was good to have him back in his condo which is just three blocks from where I work, and three miles from where Todd and I live.
+And it was really special to be together again for a Sunday with Dad.
+While I was making his lunch, he was crushing his pills and said, “There will be no pills in heaven!”

-“Or grief or anger,” I added as I put extra butter on the bread for his sandwich.
+“Or grief or anger,” I added, as I put extra butter on the bread for his sandwich.
 He’s down to 130 pounds.

-“I really don’t have any anger,” he said after a moment’s thought.
+“I really don’t have any anger,” he said, after a moment’s thought.
 “When the Lord is ready to take me, I am ready to go.”

 “You know, I’ve lost twenty pounds since my surgery in 2007?”

-“You’ve also lost four inches of height, Dad.
+“Yes, but you’ve also lost four inches of height, Dad.
 You don’t need the weight.”

 “Oh, right.
 I forgot about that.
 You always make me feel better.”